N-Kulagin/Optimization-MachineLearning/README.md

 Optimization algorithms are mostly taken from books such as J. Nocedal, S.
-Wright's Numerical Optimization, S. Boyd's Convex Optimization, A. Gasnikov's Universal Gradient Descent, S. Boyd's Stanford lectures on Convex Optimization and Convex Optimization II.
+Wright's Numerical Optimization, S. Boyd's Convex Optimization, A. Gasnikov's Universal Gradient Descent, S. Boyd's Stanford lectures on Convex Optimization and Convex Optimization II, J. Dattorro's Convex Optimization & Euclidean Distance Geometry.
 Some algorithms are taken from papers which I collect myself.

-Sometimes I leave the formulas used as screenshots, sometimes I leave reference in the code, but often I do not.
+Sometimes I leave the formulas used as screenshots, sometimes I leave reference in the code, but often I do neither.
 Keep in mind this is not a textbook, but a repository with implementations because often it's a whole another task to transform formulas into code for specific problems.